-C. Suspension by Principal, Principal's Designee or Superintendent a.
-Student Conference before Suspension
+C. Suspension by Principal, Principal's Designee or Superintendent 1.

 The principal of the school, principal's designee, or the superintendent of schools may suspend a pupil from the school for any of the reasons from school for no more than five consecutive school days.
 (Education Code 48911(a))